 There’s nothing wrong in wearing a brand new t-shirt for the first time on the exam day except that it can make your skin uncomfortable, and that can distract you from the questions you’re attempting to solve.

 Eat a Light Breakfast

-Also, oily food makes you drink more water than usual and that could seriously affect your writing flow in the examination hall.
+Also, oily food makes you drink more water than usual, and that could seriously affect your writing flow in the examination hall.
 You don’t want to waste the precious time visiting washrooms too often.

 Do Remember to Carry the Admit Card

 I was in examination hall attempting my BA 1st year question paper.
 The invigilator asked for my admit card.
-I unfolded the paper, which I thought to be my admit card, and I was like, “Holy shit!
+I unfolded the article, which I thought to be my admit card, and I was like, “Holy shit!
 What’s this? ”

 That was not the admit card.
 Oh my god!
 I had mistakenly carried some useless piece of paper instead of the admit card.
 I explained to the invigilator and, thank Ram Ji, he allowed me to carry on.

 It was a narrow escape; he could’ve barred me from the exam.